gouravkhator/stran/server/ENDPOINTS.md

 - `PUT /user`: Edit the user data.
 - `DELETE /user`: Deletes the user from the blockchain.

+## Other Users Data Fetching Endpoints

+Firstly, the req.user is already set by `authenticateTokenMiddleware` before we get to user routes.

+Secondly, the `throwErrIfUserNotExist` is run.
+If user is not set in previous middleware, then it throws an error (as we don't want to process user route without user being set).

+- `GET /users/random/available`: Returns the random available user's id.
+- `GET /users/:friendUserId`: Returns the friend data by his/her user id.

 ## IPFS Endpoints

 - `GET /ipfs/:cid`: Pass the path variable `cid` and it will return the data as the response, else a status of 404 Not Found.